bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

     Count the number of elements in a column or group.

+#### ANY_VALUE
+-   `ANY_VALUE`

+    Select an arbitrary value.
+Note: currently BodoSQL always selects the first value, but this is subject to change at any time.

 In addition, Bodo SQL also supports the following functions on numeric types